How can you arrange the 5 cubes so that you need the smallest number of Brush Loads of paint to cover them? Try with other numbers of cubes as well.

 Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of these rabbits?

 This problem invites you to build 3D shapes using two different triangles.
 Can you make the shapes from the pictures?

 Can you work out what shape is made by folding in this way?
 Why not create some patterns using this shape but in different sizes?